Graveyards in SA Filled Up to Capacity

 Cemeteries are rapidly filling up, and with HIV/Aids, it is happening far faster than anticipated.
 There is not much scope for new sites.
 In many of the big cities and smaller towns, the cemeteries are fraught with difficulties and they can’t easily be transformed or made larger due to their very nature.
 Many methods of body disposal are being practised in other parts of the world, and these are now also being explored in South Africa as possible solutions to the graveyard-space dilemma.
 With the HIV/Aids crisis showing no signs of abatement, these new solutions are going to have to be something extraordinary.

-Apply online for FREE funeral cover quotes above by filling in the form and sending it off
+Apply online for your funeral cover quote above by filling in the form and sending it off

 All info was correct at time of publishing